rei/rei-cedar-docs/docs/components/popover/README.md

 CdrPopover can also be controlled programmatically using the `open` prop.
 However, doing so means that you must implement certain behavior yourself:

 - The CdrPopover element and the trigger element must be wrapped in a div with `position: relative` and `width: max-content`.
 - The `open` property should be toggled to true when the trigger element is clicked.
-Close logic will be handled by CdrPopover.
+- You will need to add an event listener for the `@closed` event in order to change the value of the `open` prop.
+In the example below we use `@closed="open = false"`.
 - The trigger element should have it's `aria-controls` property set to the ID of the CdrPopover, and it's `aria-haspopup` property set to "dialog".

 <cdr-doc-example-code-pair :repository-href="$page.frontmatter.component_location"